 A Few Notes On earth

-We just looked at a few features of the earth package here but there is a lot more we could do.
-For example, the earth function has a bunch of options one could play around with.
+function has a bunch of options one could play around with.
 There is a vignette that goes into more detail about the package that I suggest you take a look at.
 It gives more detail on the forward and backward passes and some of the limitations of the package (e.g. no missing values).
 If you like the regression surface plots I recommend you also check out the plotmo vignette Plotting regression surfaces with plotmo.

-1. we also include a constant term.
+we also include a constant term.↩